Goodluck5956/Port-Boostrap/README.md

 # My Bootstap Portfolio

 This project displays the work section and the about me section of my Bootsrap Portfolio page.
-The project was built with Html, Css,Vscode,Git and Github.
+The project was built with Html,Boostrap,Vscode and Github.

 ![screenshot](/img/screenshotimg.png)